 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, New Market has relatively fewer families with younger children, and/or college students.
 Combined, this makes New Market a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 One downside of living in New Market, however, is that residents on average have to contend with a long commute, spending on average 31.47 minutes every day commuting to work.

-Being a small town, New Market does not have a public transit system used by locals to get to and from work.
+New Market is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in New Market in 2010 was $27,166, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $108,664 for a family of four.
 However, New Market contains both very wealthy and poor people as well.

 New Market is a very ethnically-diverse town.
 The people who call New Market home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Market residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Market include German, English, Scots-Irish, and Italian.

 The most common language spoken in New Market is English.
 Other important languages spoken here include Spanish and African languages.